Course Title: Fashion Expressions

 CLO 1: Explore a range of methods for expressing fashion ideas

 CLO 2: Transmit fashion ideas using media and channels relevant to the fashion industry and creative disciplines.

 CLO 3: Apply technical knowledge in one or more disciplines or areas of practice

 Overview of Learning Activities

 Your learning will be facilitated via a range of in-class and online activities that will require both individual and collaborative engagement.
 Class activities promote your ability to explore design, investigate, analyse and understand fashion practice.
-Due to COVID-19 delivery may be online or on-campus as directed.
+Delivery will be on Brunswick campus.

 Overview of Learning Resources

 RMIT will provide you with resources and tools for learning in this course through our online systems.

 A list of recommended learning resources will be provided by your lecturer, including books, journal articles and web resources.
 You will also be expected to seek further resources relevant to the focus of your own learning.

 There are services available to support your learning through the University Library.
 The Library provides guides on academic referencing and subject specialist help as well as a range of study support services.
 For further information, please visit the Library page on the RMIT University website and the myRMIT student portal.